 Let’s delve into the hot topic of bio-identical hormone replacement therapy (BHRT).
-As people seek to live longer and with more vitality, many of my well-informed patients come into the office at the advanced Anti-Aging and Longevity Center of Philadelphia and ask about bioidentical hormones.
+As people seek to live longer and with more vitality, many of my well-informed patients come into the office and ask about bioidentical hormones.
 My practice is based on a new model of medicine that fosters wellness and vitality, rather than treating disease.
-The majority of my patients are in their 40s-60s and want to wake up every day feeling their absolute best, living long and healthy lives.
-Bioidentical hormone therapy for patients in Villanova, Wayne, Gladwyne, and other Philadelphia communities can often be a crucial step in attaining this goal.
+Our patients want to wake up every day feeling their absolute best, living long and healthy lives.
+Bioidentical hormone therapy can often be a crucial step in attaining this goal.

 Hormone production increases during puberty and reaches a peak in healthy adults during their 20s and early 30s.
 Hormone levels start to decline in the mid-30s and early 40s and continue to remain at lower levels for the remainder of life.

 Men lose 1% of their testosterone yearly starting at age 30.
 For some, this drop is more severe and men can have noticeable symptoms even in their mid-30s and early 40s.
 Common complaints included decreased libido, motivation, and energy, along with mid-abdominal weight gain.
 The term “andropause” is used when referring to male menopause.

 Women lose about 75% of their progesterone and 25% of their estrogen in the 8 years before menopause.
 For many women, they can have hormonal imbalances in their 30s and after childbirth.
 These imbalances trigger symptoms like fatigue, insomnia, hot flashes, night sweats, vaginal dryness, foggy thinking, and thinning bones in the years before menopause actually begins.